Mastering the RFQ Process

 - Ensure all categories use the same core structure

-A pricing table template that calculates total cost when quantities and specifications are entered makes quote comparison dramatically easier.
+A pricing table template that calculates total cost when quantities and specifications are entered makes quote comparison dramatically easier—and knowing what an RFQ template should include ensures you capture every field suppliers need.

 3. Be Specific About Requirements